jmaxsfu/pub607-23/Production.md

 E.g. you do not have to write `&mdash;` or U+2014 or `&#x2014;` (although these mostly work), you can just type an em-dash.
 On the Mac, shift-option-hyphen.
 :::

+- idea of markup
+  compositors markup
+  generic markup
+  hierarchical markup and modern MLs parsing and tree structures specific MLs for specific purposes accessibility and single-source
+- markdown, revisited
+  the trouble with XML
+- HTML, CSS
+- pandoc  (i.e., "transcend syntax" -- is this the right place for it?)
+- ebooks
+  as websites in envelopes
+  standards
+  InDesign and
+  reading systems
+  EPUB and Kindle
+  a11y in